edwardjing1998/aws-spring-boot-api/README.md

     const clientId = selectedGroupRow?.client?.trim?.() || '';
     const list = selectedGroupRow?.clientEmail ?? [];

-    // keep local list in sync
+    // Keep local list in sync
     setEmailList(list);

     // If no emails for this client -> clear everything